AddyWChi/AddyWChi/README.md

 - VueJs
 - Arduino automation
 - DICOM and DICOM structure report processing
-- Organize testing trials in software which specializes in lung nodules detection In near future, I think I will experiment combining Arduino automation and reporting.
+- Organize testing trials in software which specializes in lung nodules detection In near future, I will experiment combining Arduino automation and reporting.